Cluster-guided Asymmetric Contrastive Learning for Unsupervised Person Re-Identification: Introduction

-In this paper, we attempt to leverage the idea in contrastive learning to develop effective approach for unsupervised person Re-ID.
-However, in person Re-ID, the difference between images of different pedestrians is much smaller than that between natural images (\eg, different species or different categories).
-Simply selecting negative samples as in~\cite{Chen:ICLR20} is ineffective due to destroying the hidden structure in samples of similar appearance.
-The performance of person Re-ID depends heavily on the effectiveness of the learned features, however, the learned features are overwhelmingly dominated by the colors in pedestrian images especially in the unsupervised setting.
-While color is an important feature to match pedestrian images in person Re-ID, unfortunately, it is also an obstacle to learn more effective texture feature other than colors.
-When different people are wearing clothes in the same or similar color, the texture features, rather than the colors, are discriminative to distinct different individuals.
-Thus, exploring more stable and discrimanitive feature that is invariant or resisted to dominating colors is helpful to develop robust feature for person Re-ID.
-However, to the best of our knowledge, there is no prior work in unsupervised person Re-ID in this line to date.
+In this paper, we attempt to leverage cluster information into contrastive learning to develop an effective framework for unsupervised person Re-ID.
+We notice that the performance of person Re-ID depends heavily on the effectiveness of the learned features.
+However, the learned features are overwhelmingly dominated by the colors in pedestrian images (such as the clothing color and background color), especially in the unsupervised setting.
+For example, the pedestrian images with similar color clothes often have smaller distances in feature space, which may result in mistakes in clustering, and the mistakes in clustering may further bring wrong guidance to the pseudo labels for training the network.
+Although colors are important feature to match pedestrian images for person Re-ID, it may also become an obstacle to learn more subtle and effective texture features that are important fine-level cues for person Re-ID.
+Thus it is desirable to learn more robust and discriminating features that can resist dominant colors for person Re-ID task.

-We attempt to leverage the clustering structure in samples into a properly designed asymmetric contrastive learning framework to learn effective features for person Re-ID in unsupervised setting, as shown in Fig.~\ref{fig:basic-ideas}.
-The clustering structure provides weak supervision to guide contrastive learning without negative sample pairs, and at the same time, samples in different views via special transforms of data augmentation (color images vs. gray-scale images as shown in Fig.~\ref{fig:aug}) provide strong supervision to impose invariance in feature learning.